Cooking workshops, homeware stores part and parcel of a great cafe where to go

 Rural cafes with a slick polished menu is a match made in holiday heaven.
 Koutana is an invitation to bite into a woodfire pizza, from Luke’s Kitchen with local tipple from Blue Fridge Brewery.
 Together with the estuary, the reputation of ice cream flavours galore from the local dairy and the gold sandy bay, forget catering, enjoy the Coromandel.
 Covered in sand from the vigorous digging for your spa at Hot Water Beach visit Hot Water Brewing for a chill down.
 Slurping oysters fresh from the harvest in Coromandel town is joy to seafood lovers and Coromandel Oyster Co will not disappoint with rich seafood chowders, pates and accompanying platters ensuring hunger is kept at bay.
 And the idea of a cafe, homeware gifts and rustic homecrafted sauces and spices the Coromandel is the perfect Christmas New Year destination.

-Check opening hours and sometimes we are disappointed with the closure and/or change of ownership of a place.
-Keep us posted and comment.
+Check opening hours and sometimes you can be disappointed with the closure and/or change of ownership of a place.

 PRIDE OF PLACE – COLENSO